zhw2590582/WFPlayer/README.md

     // Mount the audio waveform of the dom
     container: '#waveform',

+    // Whether to use scroll mode
+    scrollable: false,

     // Media element like: video tag or audio tag
     mediaElement: null,